 Payments to the coordinator will discharge the Contractor from its payment obligation.
 The coordinator must distribute the payments between the beneficiaries without unjustified delay.

-The distribution of the payment by the coordinator to the rest of beneficiaries is in principle an internal matter for the consortium and will be done according to the conditions set in the Consortium Agreement, signed by all the beneficiaries, previous to the signature of this Subgrantee Agreement.
+The distribution of the payment by the coordinator to the rest of beneficiaries is internal matter for their consortium and will be done according to the conditions set in the third parties’ Consortium Agreement, signed by all the beneficiaries, previous to the signature of this Subgrantee Agreement.

 Also, if the coordinator does NOT comply with its obligations to distribute payment, this is an issue to be resolved within the consortium.